rosin-project/rosinstall_generator_time_machine/README.md

 Some frequently asked questions and answers.

+#### Git keeps asking for my credentials

+This is mostly seen with repositories which used to be on Github.

+Github sends the same response to your `git` client (which is used when the `rosdistro` cache is created) for repositories which are private and those which no longer exist (likely a security feature).
+There would be no need to enter any *actual* credentials, as your username & password will not bring back repositories which no longer exist.

+Press <kbd>RET</kbd> or <kbd>Enter</kbd> a few times until the script continues with the next repository.

 #### Date YYYY-MM-DDTHH:MM:SS too far in the past

 This error is printed whenever the script is asked to go back to a date that is beyond what is currently supported (22nd of April, 2013).